What is the framework

 Of course, the number of websites made on Django is far greater than 10.
 In addition to the ones from our list, pay your attention to the following resources:

-Django is a perfect solution for both startups and large companies that aim to deliver their products as quickly as possible and at low cost.
+Django is a perfect solution for both startups and large companies that aim to deliver their products as quickly as possible and at efficient cost.
+Here you may find more examples of successful projects made with Django.
 With the help of this framework, you can not only create a website, but also enrich it with new features and updates and scale it for a larger audience.